ibis-project/ibis/docs/web/about/roadmap.md

 to adding UDFs to the backends that are well-supported but currently do not have a UDF implementation.
 Development of a standard interface for UDFs is ideal, so that it’s easy for new backends to implement the interface.

+## Better integration of the website and the docs

+We are using Sphinx for the docs, and Pysuerga for the website.
+This makes sense, since Sphinx work well for documentation (automatic API docs, cross-referencing of pages,...), and Pysuerga works well in generating a website in a very simple way.
+But the experience for the user is that the two are different, with different look and feel, and with just one link from the website to the docs.
+While internally keeping what we've got, we can use the Pysuerga base template as the base template for Sphinx, and keep the same styles, the same navigation bar and the footer in all pages of the docs.
+The experience for the users will be much better, as well as the navigation, and the whole site will feel a single one.